http4k/www/src/website/content/ecosystem/http4k/concepts/http/index.md

 }
 ```

 A selective request handler, which attempts to match an incoming call against a bound HttpHandler.
+RouterMatch is a sealed class representing the various match states that can occur in this operation.